Book clubs: 30% discount! Enter code: ‘bookclub’.

-If you have any book or author you would like a list of book club questions from, please let us know!
-So far we have questions for The Fabrications and The Egret.
-If we get many more, I will make downloadable PDFs.
+If you have any book or author you would like a list of book club questions for, please let us know!
+So far we have questions for: The Life & Travels of Saint Cuthwin, The Fabrications and The Egret.
 Have fun reading and mingling!

 Here are some suggested questions that a book group might examine after reading The Egret.
 Of course, there are other questions that might arise, but these questions are presented as a starting point.